ropensci-review-tools/srr/README.md

 you’ve been invited to review a package, you may skip the following section and proceed straight to the subsequent section.

-Both sections provide explicit descriptions of how the functions of the `rssr` package can help developers prepare them for submission (in the first), and use the package’s functions to aid the review process (in the second).
-In both cases, the general procedures are described in the [SSR book](https://ropenscilabs.github.io/statistical-software-review-book/index.html), with this `README` intended to provide supporting technical details only.
+The first section provides explicit descriptions of how the functions of the `rssr` package can help developers prepare packages for submission, while the second section describes how the functionality of the package can aid reviewers in assessing submitted packages.
+In both cases, the general procedures are described in the [SSR book](https://ropenscilabs.github.io/statistical-software-review-book/index.html), with this `README` intended to provide supporting technical details.

 ## For Package Developers